oufuzhao/oufuzhao.github.io/_pages/about.md

 <span class='anchor' id='talks'></span>

 # 💬 Invited Talks
+**Aug.
+2024** -
+Online talk for Face Image Quality Assessment in the Deep Learning Era  <br>
+- Invited by Dr. Fan (Aaron) Zhang, the Visual Information Lab, University of Bristol, United Kingdom.

 **Nov.
 2021** -
 Invited talk in the [Workshop on Face Image Quality](https://eab.org/events/program/261)  <br>
 - Organized by the European Association for Biometrics ([EAB](https://eab.org/)), National Institute of Standards and Technology ([NIST](https://www.nist.gov/)), European Union Agency for the Operational Management of Large-Scale IT Systems in the Area of Freedom, Security and Justice ([eu-LISA](https://www.eulisa.europa.eu/)), etc.